Manila (CNN Philippines Life) — “Kapag sinabi nilang may aswang, ang ibig sabihin nila: matakot ka.”

 There’s a really intimate and comforting feeling that pervades the film in its tone and vibe that it was made for Filipinos.
 How did you adjust and manage to toe that creative line?

 I insisted on this form.
 I insisted on the aswang, on using the metaphor.
-And I was told off many times, mostly by my foreign producers.
+And I was told off many times, mostly by my foreign consultants.
 And then I was told, you know, maybe we can do instead a straight reportage?
 Or a straight film with talking heads and everything?
 Just so it could be bought by broadcasters.

 I was just saying: “No, I still want to do the aswang; I want to do the metaphor.”
 I think that was also basically the guide for me as to how to film it, how to approach it.
 And then I was very fascinated with the connections as well, the spirituality of the Filipino, since the fact that my protagonist was a priest.